pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         ... )

-    Verification requires the public key, the signature itself, the signed data, and knowledge of the hashing algorithm that was used when producing the signature:
+    Verification requires the public key, the DER-encoded signature itself, the signed data, and knowledge of the hashing algorithm that was used when producing the signature:

     >>> public_key = private_key.public_key()
     >>> public_key.verify(signature, data, ec.ECDSA(hashes.SHA256()))

+    As above, the ``signature`` is a ``bytes`` object whose contents are DER encoded as described in :rfc:`3279`.
+It can be created from a raw ``(r,s)`` pair by using
+    :func:`~cryptography.hazmat.primitives.asymmetric.utils.encode_dss_signature`.

     If the signature is not valid, an :class:`~cryptography.exceptions.InvalidSignature` exception will be raised.